WiseAndy/sandbachhockeyclub.co.uk/docs/constitution.md

 2. The Executive Officers shall be elected at the Annual General Meeting of the Club by Club Members.

 3.
 	- a.
-Executive Officers must be Club Members aged 18 or above
+Executive Officers must be Club Members aged 18 or above.
+Unless nominated under clause 5.3b

-	or

 	- b.
 Executive Officers may be selected from a list of suitable candidates, proposed by the outgoing committee.
 Candidates should ideally have a relationship with the club i.e. a player parent, and have personal skills that would contribute to the execution of the proposed role.